 2 cloves garlic

-2 tbsp Coconut milk powder + 3 tbsp water (coconut milk mixture)
+2 tablespoon Coconut milk powder + 3 tablespoon water (coconut milk mixture)

 That last picture looks very appetizing.
 All I can say is dig in lol!
 Hope you liked my Curried Tofu.